devenes/cloudformation-containerization-bookstore-api/README.md

   - EC2 Instance type can be configured as `t2.micro`.

-  - Instance launched by Cloudformation should be tagged `Web Server of StackName`
+  - Instance launched by CloudFormation should be tagged `Web Server of StackName`

   - The Web Application should be accessible via web browser from anywhere.

-  - The Application files should be downloaded from Github repo and deployed on EC2 Instance using user data script within cloudformation template.
+  - The Application files should be downloaded from Github repo and deployed on EC2 Instance using user data script within CloudFormation template.

-  - Bookstore Web API URL should be given as output by Cloudformation Service, after the stack created.
+  - Bookstore Web API URL should be given as output by CloudFormation Service, after the stack created.

 ## Expected Outcome